CSCfi/csc-user-guide/docs/support/faq/sensitive-data-desktop.md

 * Copy-paste function disabled for security reasons, but coping text to SD Desktop available via clipboard.

-* Default pre-installed software (additional software can be installed via SD-Sofware installer by contacting servicedesk@csc.fi (subject: sensitive data)
+* Default pre-installed software (additional software can be installed via SD-Software installer by contacting servicedesk@csc.fi (subject: sensitive data)

 * The computing environment is isolated from the Internet.